cern-eos/eos/doc/develop.rst

     EOS_USE_SHARED_MUTEX=1`

-Then you need security keys on your machine:
+Then you need Kerberos security keys on your machine:

 .. code-block:: bash

     cp /etc/krb5.keytab /etc/eos.krb5.keytab

+.. warning:: Kerberos and SSS keytab files are different and use different formats.
+Read the documentation for the :code:`xrdsssadmin` command or XRootD sss protocol at https://xrootd.slac.stanford.edu/doc/dev49/sec_config.htm#_Toc517294117

 There is yet another configuration file you will have to modify e.g. :code:`/etc/xrd.cf.mgm` (note aside: These are configuring the xroot daemons that will be running as a service, this has nothing to do with the config of eos itself which is being saved in QuarkDB.).
 In this file you can change the security settings as needed, e.g.:

 .. code-block:: bash